 You should use the ODBC Data Sources dialog box in the Control Panel to add new data sources, or to make changes to existing entries.
 However, if you use the RegisterDatabase method, you should set the silent option to True.

 RepairDatabase Method

-Note The RepairDatabase method is no longer available, but listed for backwards compatibility.
+Note The RepairDatabase function is no longer available.
 Use the CompactDatabase method instead.

 Attempts to repair a corrupted Microsoft Jet database (Microsoft Jet databases only).

 DBEngine.RepairDatabase dbname